vincentcox/bypass-firewalls-by-DNS-history/README.md

 More updates and features for this script are planned, so feel free to star this repo for improvements and additional functionality.

+## Usage
+Make sure you made the script and the files in the sources folder executable:

+`sudo chmod +x dns-history-find-server.sh && sudo chmod +x sources/*`

+Use the script like this:

+`./dns-history-find-server.sh example.com`

 ## For who is this script?
 This script is handy for:
 - Security auditors